The G-20 approves the global minimum corporate tax at the Rome summit - ExBulletin

 Yellen predicted in a statement that the agreement on the new international tax rules, with a global minimum tax, would end the harmful race by the end of corporate taxation.

 Here at the G20, leaders representing 80% of the world’s allies and competitors made clear their support for a strong global minimum tax, the president said on Twitter.
-This is more than just a tax deal, it is diplomacy that reshapes our global economy and provides for our people.
+This is more than a tax deal that its diplomacy reshapes our global economy and offers to our people.

 The agreement is intended to discourage multinationals from accumulating profits in countries where they pay little or no taxes.
 These days, multinationals can make huge profits from things like trademarks and intellectual property.
 These companies can then assign profits to a subsidiary in a fiscal haven.